rpc00009: Nicotiana tabacum T-13 cell suspension culture

 Autoclave the flask at 121°C for 20 min.

-Transfer 10 mL of the sedimented cells to 75 mL of fresh MS medium with a pipette.
+Agitate a 7-day-old culture well and transfer 8 mL of cell suspension to 75 mL of fresh MS medium with a pipette.

 Incubate cell cultures on a rotary shaker at 120 rpm under the dark condition at 27°C.